 That’s why I use the tagline “Let’s Tell Your Story” for my business.
-And that’s the one thing I must have happen this year: I must hear and appreciate my own my story, and your story, and to all the stories that make us each a piece of God.
+And that’s the one thing I must have happen this year: I must hear and appreciate my own my story, and your story, and all the stories that make us each a piece of the divine.
 That’s the only vantage point from which it’s clear that everything belongs.

 What’s your “must-do” for 2019?
 Are you setting intentions for the new year?
-Tell your story!
+Don’t forget to tell your story!

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!